arpitbatra123/eleventy-blog-mnml/README.md

 ## Real World Use Case

 My personal website, which is available over [here](https://arpitbatra.netlify.app), is built using this template as the base.

+## Bugs, Feature Requests or Questions?
+Ask away [@arpitbatra123](https://twitter.com/arpitbatra123) on twitter or shoot me a mail at arpitbatra123@gmail.com